grf-labs/policytree/README.md

 # policytree

 A package for learning optimal policies via doubly robust empirical welfare maximization over trees.
+Many practical policy applications require interpretable predictions.
+For example, a drug prescription guide that follows a simple 2-question Yes/No checklist can be encoded as a depth 2 decision tree (does the patient have a heart condition - etc.).
 This package implements the multi-action doubly robust approach of Zhou et al. (2018) in the case where we want to learn policies that belong to the class of depth _k_ decision trees.
-Many practical policy applications require interpretable predictions.
-For example, a drug prescription guide that follows a simple 2-question Yes/No checklist can be encoded as a depth 2 decision tree (does the patient have a heart condition - etc.). `policytree` currently has support for estimating multi-action treatment effects with one vs. all [grf](https://github.com/grf-labs/grf), calculating statistics such as double robust scores (support for a subset of _grf_ forest types) and fitting optimal policies with exact tree search.

 Some helpful links for getting started: